kudashevs/accept-language/README.md

 $service->getLanguage();            # Does the same (an alias of the getPreferredLanguage() method)
 ```

-If for some reason you need the original HTTP Accept-Language header, it is available through `getHeader` method.
+If for some reason you need the original HTTP Accept-Language header, it is available through the `getHeader` method.
 ```php
 $service->getHeader();
 ```